hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 template: docs
 ---

 Here are 3 steps to ensure you have enough information to get started with Hypertrace.
-If you are experienced with distributed tracing and instrumentation then you may skip steps 2 and 3.
+If you are experienced with distributed tracing and instrumentation then you may not even need to look at step 3.

 Three steps to get started with Hypertrace:
 1. [Install Hypertrace](installation/)